HL7/eLTSS/input/pagecontent/examples.md

-*Example has been pulled to avoid confusion*
+*You can find data instance examples for Resources used in eLTSS here: * The data instances work together as a single example.
+Start with the CarePlan and follow the references.

-*We will continue to refine an example with feedback from an ongoing pilot.*

-The intent is to create an example that is accurate and comprehensive enough to be instructive during development and useful for testing server/client capability.
+We plan to continue to refine examples with feedback from an ongoing pilot.
+The intent is to create examples that are accurate and comprehensive enough to be instructive during development and useful for testing server/client capability.

 An example story-line: